 As disagreement between theoretical calculations and observational evidence became more and more convincing, a desperate race ensued.
 The hidden culprit, the planet Neptune, was revealed by Urbain LeVerrier in 1846.

-in a bubble chamber (1970).
+First neutrino detection in a bubble chamber (1970). |

 In a second example of a missing mass mystery, by 1930 the radioactive decay of atomic nuclei into constituents components had been long-observed and carefully measured, yet, as a result, a vexing question arose.
 When the energies of all the particles emerging from the site of such a decay were added up there was an unexpected energy shortfall.
 Either a new kind of particle had fled the scene undetected, carrying with it just the right amount of energy (and, according to Einstein, mass) or the long-cherished principle of conservation of energy - far more fundamental for physics than even Newton's universal gravitation - would have to be abandoned.